Estimated Energy Usage

-Portable washing machines are ideal appliances if you live in an apartment or small house and a full washer is not an option.
-These units are designed to move from a storage area, such as a closet, to a kitchen or bathroom where you can hook one up to a faucet and start washing clothes.
-However, a portable washing machine may not be the appliance you need, especially if you have the room for a large washer, or a large family that needs a lot of clothes washed at once.
+Portable washing machines are ideal appliances if you live in an apartment or small house and installing a full washer is not an option.
+Portable washing machines are designed to move from a storage area, such as a closet, to a kitchen or bathroom where you can hook one up to a faucet and start washing clothes.
+However, this type of washing machine may not be the appliance you need, especially if you have room for a large washer – or if you have a large family that needs a lot of clothes washed at once.

 Because front loading machines don't use a central agitator to mix clothes in the washer, they tend to have more room for clothes.
 This allows you to wash larger loads at one time, which means fewer loads.
 Additionally, these machines spin at higher speeds, pulling more moisture out of your clothes before you throw them in the dryer, which means they spend less time in the dryer and you save energy there too.

 Although front loading machines can save you in the long run through energy efficiency, they tend to carry a higher price tag, which may not be the best option for you.
-Top-load washing machines are your traditional-looking washers that typically use an agitator in the center of the drum to churn the water and force it through your laundry.
-Generally speaking, machines with agitators are less energy-efficient because they use more water and you can't fit as many clothes in the tub.
-However, many high-efficiency (HE) top-load models replace the agitator with a pulsator, which is a low-profile wash plate that sits at the bottom of the tub and spins back and forth.
+Top load washing machines are the traditional-looking washers that typically use an agitator in the center of the drum to churn the water and force it through your laundry.
+Generally speaking, machines with agitators are less energy-efficient because they use more water and you can't fit as much clothing in the tub.
+However, many high-efficiency (HE) top load models replace the agitator with a pulsator, which is a low-profile wash plate that sits at the bottom of the tub and spins back and forth.
 These HE models are very energy-efficient because they use less water and you can fit more clothes into them.

 If you are in the market for a washer that stays in one spot, you might also want to check out our reviews and recommendations on the best clothes dryers.
 If you'd rather have a single appliance to wash and dry your clothes, take a look at our reviews of washer and dryer combos.